jeff1evesque/machine-learning/doc/programmatic_interface/data_attributes.rst

 ===============

 The programmatic-api, is intended to provide many of the functionalities, offered by the web-interface.
-This is done by encoding equivalent attributes, into a json string, which is then encapsulated into a ``POST`` request, and sent to its respective url endpoint.
+This is done by encoding equivalent attributes, into a json string, and sent to its respective url endpoint, as an encapsulated ``POST`` request.
 Below, the corresponding endpoints are briefly explained, and carefully linked to further examples of its implementation.

 Main Session